sungwon/coinbase-bot/README.md

 Parameters can be set with the following constants:

 ```
-BUY_CEIL = Money.new(56500, "USD")     # buy price ceiling in cents
+BUY_FLOOR = Money.new(56500, "USD")     # buy price floor in cents
-SELL_FLOOR = Money.new(80000, "USD")   # sell price floor in cents
+SELL_CEIL = Money.new(80000, "USD")   # sell price ceiling in cents
-AUTO_BUY = true # if set to true, performs autobuy at buy ceiling or lower. if false, sends email alert
+AUTO_BUY = true # if set to true, performs autobuy at buy floor or lower. if false, sends email alert
-AUTO_SELL = true # if set to true, performs autosell at sell floor or higher. if false, sends email alert
+AUTO_SELL = true # if set to true, performs autosell at sell ceiling or higher. if false, sends email alert
 BUY_ALERT = false # turn email alerts on/off
 SELL_ALERT = false # turn email alerts on/off
 BUY_QUANTITY = 1 # quantity in bitcoins